William H. Mounsey

-William Henry Mounsey (1808 – 3 December 1877) was a British army officer and antiquarian with an interest in Persia and Jewish culture.
+William Henry Mounsey (1808 – 3 December 1877) was a British army officer and antiquarian with an interest in Iran and Jewish culture.
 He visited Egypt, the Middle East and other regions.

 Early life

 William Mounsey was christened on 25 January 1808 at St Cuthbert's Church in Carlisle, Cumberland.
 His father Robert Mounsey was a solicitor.
 The family home, Rockcliffe Manor, was at Rockcliffe, north-west of Carlisle.

 Army career

 Mounsey was intended to be a solicitor, like his father, but first had a military career.
 He purchased a commission as an ensign in the 15th Foot on 28 May 1829.
 He was promoted to lieutenant on 4 January 1833 and to captain on 14 April 1837.
 In 1838 he transferred to the 4th Foot and retired from the army in 1844.
 (Note: According to the Mounsey family he was promoted to major and others have copied that, but it is in contradiction with the text in Plan of Barracks and Accommodation at Secunderabad, India, 1843 and text in the Morning Post (7 December 1877), where Mounsey is mentioned as captain.
 So he was called captain shortly before his retirement (1844) and immediately after his death (1877).)
 He sold his captaincy, returned to England and took over the family business as solicitor, possibly after his father's death.